zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 `withHoogle`
 : If this is true, a `hoogle` instance will be built and added to `nativeBuildInputs`.
-Additionally its database will be populated with the included dependencies, so you'll be able search through the documentation of your dependencies.
+Additionally, its database will be populated with the included dependencies, so you'll be able search through the documentation of your dependencies.
 Defaults to `false`.